Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Appendix A. Proofs.

-The augmented game $(\Phi,\mathcal G,U,s_0,\mu)$ can be seen as a game of incomplete information with a nonstandard specification of the players' payoffs.
-While in a standard game the payoffs are ex post and specified at each terminal node, in this augmented game the payoff $U_\phi$ of each player $\phi\in\Phi$ is interim and specified at the information set where the player makes a move.
+The augmented game $(\Phi,\mathcal G,\Omega,\pi_0,U)$ can be seen as a game of incomplete information with a nonstandard specification of the players' payoffs.
+While in a standard game the payoffs are specified ex-post at each terminal node, in this augmented game the payoff $U_\phi$ of each player $\phi\in\Phi$ is specified in the interim, at the information set where the player makes a move.
 Because each player moves only once, the specification of the interim payoffs is sufficient to apply the concept of PBE or sequential equilibrium to the augmented game.

-Another nonstandard feature of the augmented game is that each player's interim payoff $U_\phi(s;\beta)$ is independent of nature's choice $\omega$.
-That is, for each state $\omega\in \ol B(\phi)$ the interim payoff $U_\phi(s;\beta)$ at $\phi$ is the same, and for each state $\omega\not\in \ol B(\phi)$ the information set $\phi$ cannot be reached.
-So, nature's distribution over states $\mu$ does not affect the best-response actions by the players, it only affects the likelihood of reaching different information sets in the game tree.
+Another nonstandard feature of the augmented game is that each player's interim payoff $U_\phi(s)$ depends on the set of beliefs $B_\phi(s)$ at $\phi$, but it is independent of the state $\omega$ itself.
+So, the prior $\pi_0$ does not affect the best-response actions by the players, it only affects the likelihood of reaching different information sets in the game tree.

-Observe that maximizing $U_{\phi}(s'_\phi,s_{-\phi};\beta)$ with respect to player $\phi$'s own decision $s'_\phi\in \Delta(A(\phi))$ is the same as minimizing the maximum loss at $\phi$ in the original game.
-Consequently, if $(s^*,\beta^*)$ is a sequential equilibrium of the augmented game, then $(s^*,\ol B,\beta^*)$ is a PCE of the original game.
+Let $(s'_{\phi},s_{-\phi})\in\mathcal S_\eps$ denote the strategy profile where $s'_{\phi}$ is played by player $\phi$ and $s_{-\phi}$ is the profile of strategies at all other players.
+Observe that maximizing $U_{\phi}(s'_\phi,s_{-\phi})$ with respect to player $\phi$'s own decision $s'_\phi\in \Delta_\eps(A(\phi))$ is the same as minimizing the maximum loss at $\phi$ in the perturbed game $\Gamma_\eps$.
+Consequently, if $\ol s$ is a strategy profile in a sequential equilibrium of the augmented game, then $(\ol s,\beta(\ol s))$ is a PCE of $\Gamma_\eps$.
 The existence of PCE follows from the existence of sequential equilibrium for finite games.
 We refer the reader to \cite{Chakrabarti2016} for the backward-induction proof of existence of sequential equilibrium that uses interim payoffs at information sets to determine players' best-response correspondences.